Alicia Munroe: Introduction of parents

 Alicia's parents, Jackie Munroe (Tracey Wilkinson) and Howard Munroe (James Gaddas), were introduced in September 2016, having previously been mentioned on-screen.
 Jackie was admitted as a patient under Ethan's care and Jackie tries to set Alicia on a date with Ethan.
 Alicia is left with "the biggest shock of all" when Ethan reveals Jackie is diagnosed with gonorrhea.
 Alicia believed Jackie had had an affair, but she was devastated when Howard revealed he was having an affair and is leaving Jackie "for good".

 The characters were reintroduced in January 2017 for an episode which explored Alicia's backstory.
 Halfpenny described the episode as "really exciting" and said it would "delve deeper into family issues".
-She added that it was "great to have an episode that revolves around the personal life of your character" and the episode featured "the affect their marriage split has had on her."
+She added that it was "great to have an episode that revolves around the personal life of your character" and the episode featured "the effect their marriage split has had on her."
 Off-screen, Alicia's parents had reconciled, which Alicia disagreed with.
 In the episode, Howard was revealed to have had an affair with another man, leaving Alicia and Jackie devastated.

 In a 2017 interview with Digital Spy, Hossington discussed Alicia's upbringing, noting that "Alicia came from a very strong family" where she was content and unsuspecting, with her parents separating after she became an adult.
 She added that the show wanted to explore "what impact that has on you when you are grown up."
 Halfpenny explained Alicia's family "have fallen apart" which has "made Alicia rethink what she believes love to be" and lose faith in relationships.
 Hossington supported this view and revealed Alicia "becomes very distrustful of men".